GPUOpen-Tools/dev_driver_tools/docs/source/index.rst

 If the RadeonDeveloperServiceCLI executable crashes on Linux, shared memory may need to be cleaned up by running the RemoveSharedMemory.sh script located in the script folder of the RGP release kit.
 Run the script with elevated privileges using sudo.
+If this fails to work, try starting the panel with elevated privileges.

 Windows Firewall Blocking Incoming Connections
 ----------------------------------------------